raycast/extensions/extensions/monorepo-manager/README.md

 ## Introduction about Raycast Monorepo

-This Raycast Monorepo is an extension which is installed in [Raycast](https://www.raycast.com/).
+This Raycast Monorepo is an extension installed in [Raycast](https://www.raycast.com/).
 The extension helps you to:

-- Open project folder quickly.
+- Open a project folder quickly.
-- If the project is a Yarn/Npm monorepo, it can list all packages inside the monorepo, filter and open a single package quickly.
-Each package can has some metadata (such as team information, Jira project url...) and you can quick view these metadata.
+- If the project is a Yarn/Npm monorepo, it can list all packages inside the monorepo, filter, and open a single package quickly.
+Each package can have some metadata (such as team information and Jira project URL...), and you can quickly view this metadata.

 ### Workspace List view